 Dual enrollment is limited.
 Fulfilling minimum requirements does not guarantee admission to the dual enrollment and dual admission program.

-GRADUATION REQUIREMENTS Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in this program must be completed with a 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the AS degree is awarded.

 Courses that are developmental in nature, designed to prepare students for college transfer courses, are not applicable to this degree.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-MARINE BIOLOGY ASSOCIATE OF SCIENCE MARINE BIOLOGY EMPHASIS
+ASSOCIATE OF SCIENCE MARINE BIOLOGY EMPHASIS